A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Introduction

+Among wearable-based approaches, physiological signals such as heart rate variability (HRV) and electrodermal activity (EDA) are widely adopted for mental health assessment due to their ability to reflect autonomic nervous system activity.
+However, these modalities primarily provide indirect markers of psychological states and are highly sensitive to confounding factors, including motion artifacts, ambient temperature, skin hydration, and device-specific calibration \cite{elgendi2026wearable, pei2026quantitative}.
+Such limitations may reduce robustness in real-world monitoring scenarios.

+In contrast, laser Doppler flowmetry (LDF) enables direct assessment of microvascular blood perfusion, while fluorescence spectroscopy (FS) provides information related to biochemical and metabolic tissue characteristics.
+These signals are influenced by stress-induced vascular regulation and metabolic alterations, offering complementary physiological perspectives that are not directly accessible through HRV or EDA alone.
+Rather than aiming to replace existing wearable modalities, this study explores the feasibility and potential added value of integrating LDF and FS signals for mental health assessment in a non-invasive wearable setting.

-The DAS-21 questionnaire, a short version of the 42-item DAS, includes 21 items divided into three subscales: Depression, Anxiety, and Stress.
+The DASS-21 questionnaire, a short version of the 42-item DASS, includes 21 items divided into three subscales: Depression, Anxiety, and Stress.
 It assesses motivation loss, anxiety symptoms, and irritability, respectively.
-Validated in clinical and community settings, the DAS-21 shows excellent internal consistency with Cronbach's alpha values of 0.94 for depression, 0.87 for anxiety, and 0.91 for stress.
-The DAS-21 severity levels and cutoff points classify and promptly support patients \cite{monteiro202312}.
-Intense emotions like anxiety or anger can affect the hands by altering blood flow and muscular electrical activity, causing muscle tension or relaxation \cite{mcgaugh2013emotions}.
+Validated in clinical and community settings, DASS-21 shows excellent internal consistency with Cronbach's alpha values of 0.94 for depression, 0.87 for anxiety, and 0.91 for stress.
+The severity levels and cut-off points of DASS-21 classify and quickly support patients \cite{monteiro202312}.
+Intense emotions such as anxiety or anger can affect the hands by altering blood flow and electrical activity of the muscles, causing muscle tension or relaxation \cite{mcgaugh2013emotions}.
 Despite many articles on blood circulation in such individuals, none compare blood circulation variability in stressed vs. non-stressed people.
-This study demonstrated the wearable device's ability to differentiate cardiovascular parameters between stress and non-stress groups on both middle fingers.
+This study demonstrated the ability of the wearable device to differentiate cardiovascular parameters between stress and non-stress groups on both the middle fingers.